joaovicente/spring-cloud-microservices-book/the-first-web-service.md

 * The `sentence` requested
 * The `numberOfWords`

-We are not going to compute the wordCount and charCount in this service as we want to illustrate `sentencestats` service interacting with `wordcount` and `charcount` microservices, so we are just going to define a Java Bean `./src/main/java/com/apm4all/sentencestats/SentenceStats.java` to encapsulate the response object.
+We are not going to compute the wordCount and charCount in this service as we want to illustrate `sentencestats` service interacting with `wordcount` microservice, so we are just going to define a Java Bean `./src/main/java/com/apm4all/sentencestats/SentenceStats.java` to encapsulate the response object.

 ```java
 package com.apm4all.sentencestats;